dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 This is still related to what's above.
 Previously, I separated the result objects between the user use case and the product use case.
 The result for the user use case was `User`, while for the product use case it was `UserForProduct`.
 This is one example of a DTO.
-The definition itself is an object used to move data between application layers and to ensure only relevant data is sent, as well as to keep sensitive data from being exposed to layers that don't need it.
+==The definition itself is an object used to move data between application layers and to ensure only relevant data is sent, as well as to keep sensitive data from being exposed to layers that don't need it.==

 In the use case above, you can see that I'm not returning a product object as the result, but I'm returning a `ProductDTO1` object.
 Why?
 Because the product object might contain many fields that the client doesn't need, so they shouldn't all be returned.
 So, I'm applying